 Just as in the 1700s, Rappahannock County has an economy that is agriculturally based and a landscape that is dotted with small villages.
-Villages typically began as frontier posts or crossroads and today provide retail services, meeting places, post offices and church activities for residents.
+Villages typically began as frontier posts or crossroads and today provide world-class dining and bustling shops.
 Present-day Amissville, Castleton, Chester Gap, Flint Hill, Sperryville, and Woodville are the most recognized villages and the Town of Washington is the county seat.

-Amissville is the only village to still hold an annual carnival.
-The proceeds help fund the fire and rescue department, an all-volunteer organization.
-Amissville also has the county’s first cidery-meadery.
+Amissville hosts an annual carnival the proceeds of which help fund the local, all-volunteer fire and rescue department.
+Amissville also was home to the county’s first cidery-meadery.

 Castleton is primarily country homes and farmland with the exception of the Castleton Festival.
 This musical venue, founded by the late conductor Loren Maazel, offers opera and other musical performances.

 Chester Gap is the most remote village and the coolest, weather-wise.
 You can literally have your head in the clouds here before the morning fog lifts.
 Sitting atop the mountain off Rt.
 522 en route to Front Royal, it offers panoramic views of the valleys below that seemingly stretch forever.